What Causes Oil Contamination?

 External Contamination

 The first type of oil contamination is from external factors you can more easily control.
 They include things like dirt, dust, water, and cross-contamination with other lubricants.
-If you keep your machine or storage containers in an unfavorable environment, your oil is at a greater risk of contamination.
+If you keep your machine or storage containers in a bad place, your oil has a greater risk of contamination.

 Internal Contamination

 Next, the second type of oil contamination is from internal factors.
-This kind of oil contamination may be metal particles from surface degradation, contaminants from engine operation, or the result of oxidation or depletion of additives over time.
-For example, the oil in a diesel engine will be contaminated with soot from engine operation.
+This oil contamination may be metal particles from surface damage.
+It may be contaminants from machine engine use.
+Or, it may be the result of oxidation or loss of additives over time.
+For example, the oil in a machine engine will be contaminated with soot from engine operation.
 Another example is water contamination from water-cooled equipment.

 Typically, you cannot prevent or avoid internal oil contamination, as it’s a result of operating your machine.
-However, you can monitor contaminant levels to make sure you change the oil before the contaminants build up enough to impact your machinery.
+However, you can monitor contaminant levels.
+Do this to make sure you change the oil before the contaminants build up enough to hurt your machinery.

 The Most Common Oil Contaminants